-The beauty of a Mathom Drawer . . . or what many of us call a Junk Drawer.
-I think we all must have the equivalent of a Mathom Drawer in each of our houses.
+The beauty of a Junk Drawer . . .
+I think we all must have the equivalent of a Junk Drawer in each of our houses.
 It might be a kitchen drawer or a plastic tub under the mud sink or a shoe box in the pantry or a metal tin in the garage.
-The great thing about a Mathom Drawer is it is an evolving testimony to our lifestyle and its odd and varied priorities.
+The great thing about a Junk Drawer is it is an evolving testimony to our lifestyle and its odd and varied priorities.

-The Mathom Drawer — or Junk Drawer — is that unsacred space that receives the stuff that we have no immediate use for but are unwilling to throw away.
+The Junk Drawer is that unsacred space that receives the stuff that we have no immediate use for but are unwilling to throw away.
 We see the value in each item . . . just not in the immediate sense.
 We just don’t know how or when the stuff will redeem itself as useful.
 And we keep the faith by keeping the stuff.
 It is good stuff, after all!
 At least that is what I keep telling myself each time I move from one home to another and find myself throwing twist ties into the last box labeled MISCELLANEOUS.
-(Thank you, Professor Tolkien, for giving this kind of stuff such an elegant term.)

 The loose buttons, the rubber bands, the parts to the espresso machine that we don’t quite know how to use.
 The candle stubs, the toothpicks, the florist tape.
 The mysterious extra hardware from that impossible IKEA project.
 The rolls of masking tape, the safety pins, and the spools of thread.
 Campaign buttons and zip ties.
 The super glue whose cap will no longer yield.
 The compass that has never traveled beyond the perimeters of the house.
 The acrylic paint tubes that are leaking from the seams.
 It’s all there, each item just awaiting its time to be of service.
 And, in the ways of life, chances are most things that are rolling around in that drawer will see some use at some time or another.